srcmake/java/README.md

 2. Use each variable type in Java.
 3. For Loops, If Statements
 4. Use functions.
+5. Arrays, ArrayLists, Imports.
-5. Use classes.
+6. Use classes.
-6. Expand upon classes (derived).
+7. Base, Derived, Abstract Classes.
-7. Use templates.
+8. Use templates.
-8. Use complex data structures.
+9. Use complex data structures.
 (Stack, queue, hash table, priority queue, etc.)

 In addition, we have some pivoting goals: